 When you introduce your Naso Tang to its new home, it is likely to be shy and nervous.
 It may take a little time for it to adjust, and during that time it may be very picky about its food.
 If that's the case, be sure it has a live rock to graze on and consider feeding it lettuce and brine shrimp to be sure it's receiving enough nutrition.

 This species is an active swimmer and is always on the move.
 A large tank is a key to keeping it happy and healthy, as is a good filter, sufficient water turbulence, and plenty of oxygen.
 Your Naso Tang is likely to swim back and forth all day long; if it is lethargic there's a good chance your pet is having health issues.
-Naso Tang do not have a mucus barrier on their bodies, and they are thus relatively susceptible to disorders including Marine Ich and Marine Velvet, and excellent nutrition can help protect them from these problems.
-Vitamin supplement, and particularly vitamin C, can help your pet to avoid infection.
+Naso Tang does not have a mucus barrier on their bodies, and they are thus relatively susceptible to disorders including Marine Ich and Marine Velvet, and excellent nutrition can help protect them from these problems.
+Vitamin supplements, and particularly vitamin C, can help your pet to avoid infection.
 If your Naso Tang does develop Ich or another disease, they can usually be treated easily with copper drugs.

 Naso Tang Diet

 This fish is a herbivore, with a diet preference for brown macroalgae (in the wild they prefer to munch on Sargassum and Dictyota).
 Some specimens may be reluctant to eat anything else, but for the most part, this species will usually accept the basic tank fed diet for Tangs & Surgeonfishes.
 On rare occasions, an individual may pick at large-polyped corals.
-The Naso Tang will also eat Mysis Shrimp and other meaty fare if it is offered to it, particularly if it sees other fish eating it.
+The Naso Tang will also eat Mysis Shrimp and other meaty fares if it is offered to it, particularly if it sees other fish eating it.

 Only male Naso Tang have trailing caudal streamers.